tadvi/vichart/README.md

-# ViChart: A Go library for SVG charts
+# ViChart: Go library for SVG charts

 vichart (a.k.a Vivid Chart) is simple chart toolkit designed as wrap around SVGo library.
 Each chart is more or less independent of other charts and might be used as stand-alone piece.

-The toolkit generates SVG as defined by the Scalable Vector Graphics 1.1 Specification.
-It requires SVGo library to produce charts.
+Toolkit is for Go (golang).
+It generates SVG as defined by the Scalable Vector Graphics 1.1 Specification and requires SVGo library to produce charts.
 Get it here [http://github.com/ajstarks/svgo](http://github.com/ajstarks/svgo)

 Some charts try to display independent information in the single screen space.
 Examples are vertical bar charts.
-They both show bar and line information that does not have to be related.
+They show both bar and line information that does not have to be related.

 ## Current State